This is a clone of the famous game by Rick

 The speakers from the stereo in the

-living room were placed on the table in the
+living room were placed on a table in the

-basement, with the computer and monitor between them.
+basement, with the computer monitor and keyboard between them.

 With a case (or more) of beer next to us and most of the